HMTS Monarch (1945): Career

 Bell from cable ship HMTS Monarch, on display at Porthcurno Telegraph Museum, January 2019.

 Over the course of its career, it laid or helped lay telecommunications cables all over the world, including TAT-1 in 1956, HAW-1 (the telephone cable between the continental United States and Hawaii) in 1957, the second transatlantic telephone cable TAT-2 in 1959, the first Canadian transatlantic telephone cable CANTAT-1 in 1961, the Commonwealth Pacific Cable System (COMPAC) in 1963, and the South Atlantic cable SAT-1 in 1968.

 As one of the largest submarine cable laying ships, the Monarch was much in demand.
 It was chartered by Cable & Wireless for COMPAC, where it worked with the company's ships CS Retriever and the CS Mercury in the southern Pacific.

 The ship's operation on the COMPAC segment between Suva and Auckland is an example of an oceanic cable layer connecting shore ends and terminal stations.
 Monarch arrived in Suva in October 1962 to pick up the shore end already laid by CS Retriever, which had also laid the shore end at Takapuna in New Zealand, that was buoyed some 3.5 nmi off the Samabula area of Suva.
-After testing to make sure the shore end was fully operational the shore end was spliced to the 1,214 nmi of cable in Monarch's tanks.
-Monarch began the oceanic lay at dawn, 20 October, paying out cable at 6 knots.
-The ship arrived off Takapuna 28 October, picked up the shore end there and made the final splice on 29 October to complete the second link of COMPAC.
+After testing to make sure the shore end was fully operational the shore end was spliced to the 1,214 nmi of cable in Monarchs tanks.
+Monarch began the oceanic lay at dawn, 20 October, paying out cable at 6 kn.
+The ship arrived off Takapuna on 28 October, picked up the shore end there, and made the final splice on 29 October to complete the second link of COMPAC.

-In 1969, as a result of the Post Office Act 1969, all General Post Office cable ships, including the Monarch, lost the use of the prefix ‘HMTS’ and became ‘CS’ (Cable Ship).
+In 1969, as a result of the Post Office Act 1969, all General Post Office cable ships, including the Monarch, lost the use of the prefix 'HMTS' and became 'CS' (Cable Ship).
 The Monarch was sold in October of the following year to Cable & Wireless, who renamed it CS Sentinel, the second cable ship to bear the name.

 After an extensive refit at Immingham that prioritised its cable repair facilities over cable laying, it entered operational service in March 1971.
-Its first captain as CS Sentinel was G. H.C.
-Reynolds.
+Its first captain as CS Sentinel was G. H. C. Reynolds.
 It had a crew of 26 officers and 89 petty officers and ratings.
-It was based in Vigo, Spain, and then Bermuda.

-CS Sentinel arrived 25 October 1977 at Blyth, Northumberland and scrapped the next month.
+It was based at Vigo, Spain, and then Bermuda.
+CS Sentinel arrived on 25 October 1977 at Blyth, Northumberland and scrapped the next month.

 Ship models

-The National Maritime Museum in London has a model (to 1:192 scale) of the Monarch, and there is a 10-foot (304 cm) model in Porthcurno Telegraph Museum’s collection.
+The National Maritime Museum in London has a model (to 1:192 scale) of the Monarch, and there is a 10 ft model in Porthcurno Telegraph Museum's collection.
 The ship's bell is on display at the latter.